PET Rapid Image Reconstruction Challenge (PETRIC): Discussion and Outlook

 Using real data meant that no ground truth reference solution was available and therefore the scoring of algorithms needed careful design.
-Rather than setting up a challenge which looks for the algorithm yielding the best possible image, we designed the challenge to find the algorithm which reaches a known solution in the shortest possible computational time.
+Rather than setting up a challenge which looks for the algorithm yielding the best possible image, we designed the challenge to find the algorithm which reaches a known solution in the shortest possible computational time (within an existing reconstruction framework).
 Reconstruction speed is also an important quality metric of how useful an image reconstruction algorithm is for clinical applications.
+Of course, in addition to algorithm design, software implementation of projectors and numerical operations have large impact on reconstruction speed.
+This would be an interesting aspect for future challenges, but would need careful design of the evaluation criteria as well as software infrastructure.

 Use of numerical simulations instead of real data would have provided ground truth solutions.
 Nevertheless, we focused on the assessment of the performance of the algorithms on real data which makes the translational step from scientific development to application on clinically relevant data smaller.

 The focus of this challenge was on classical optimisation schemes to solve a well-defined optimisation problem.
-This allowed us to evaluate the different submission even without having a ground truth solution.
+This allowed us to evaluate the different submissions even without having a ground truth solution.
 Nevertheless, this made this challenge less suited for deep-learning-based image reconstruction algorithms.
-After extending SIRF and CIL to allow for a more straight forward integration of the signal models and operators of SIRF and CIL with PyTorch, we plan to organize a challenge which is also suitable for deep-learning-based submissions.

-The data used in our challenge originated from very different sources and therefore varied strongly in terms of imaging parameters (e.g., time-of-flight versus non-time-of-flight) and noise (e.g., due to different scan durations and phantom fillings).
-This posed a significant challenge for all the submitted algorithms because they had to perform well for a very heterogeneous set of data.
+While implementing learned reconstruction methods in the STIR, SIRF and CIL software is already feasible \cite{singh20233DPETDIPReconstruction}, current software limitations affect run-time.
+An important aim of our community is to extend STIR, SIRF and CIL to support memory-efficient integration with Python CUDA libraries such as PyTorch, before organising a challenge which is also suitable for deep-learning-based submissions.
+Such a challenge would likely concentrate on metrics evaluating image quality (as opposed to convergence), including lesion detectability, contrast and noise.
+Due to the nature of deep-learning methods, data from most ``standard" phantoms is not suitable, and will likely have to be replaced by a combination of simulated and measured clinical data, with associated difficulties in data access.

-Given the successes of PETRIC, we have launched \href{https://github.com/SyneRBI/PETRIC2/wiki}{PETRIC2} , which is open at the time of writing.
+Given the successes of PETRIC, we have launched \href{https://github.com/SyneRBI/PETRIC2/wiki}{PETRIC2}, which is open at the time of writing and is similar to PETRIC but uses data at reduced count level.
 Additional challenges are also considered, for example by adapting the methodology for SPECT reconstruction.